flare-foundation/docs/docs/tech/fassets/liquidation.md

 This challenge is performed in the following way:

-1. The challenger obtains proof of the illegal payment using the State Connector.
+1. The challenger obtains proof of the illegal payment using the Flare Data Connector.
 2. The challenger presents the proof to the FAssets system, which triggers:

     * A vault collateral payment from the agent's vault to the challenger's address as a reward.